Cernache do Bonjardim

 We grow a huge variety of veggies, which feeds the two of us all year round, because we process many of them into pickles, chutneys, pesto etc. But we plant plenty more to use for the retreats too.
 We use rotation of crops to give the spoil time to recover after one plant used a specific mineral, but it is also good practice against diseases.
 Then we leave 1/4 of the Veg patch dormant for 1 season to give the micro organisms time to do their thing and provide us with a healthy bed the following year.
 In addition the chickens eat any bugs in the veg patch at the end of summer, while producing beautiful bright yellow eggs all year round.

-Fruit trees are more seasonal and will depend when you run your retreat: Oranges, Pears, Peaches, Apples, Cherries, Apricots, Plums, Strawberries, Kiwi, Lemons, Limes, (Grapefruit and Pomegranate trees are still in progress of growing), Figs, Black berries, Olives and a handful of other berries in the process of growing
+Fruit trees are more seasonal and will depend when you are here: Oranges, Pears, Peaches, Apples, Cherries, Apricots, Plums, Strawberries, Kiwi, Lemons, Limes, (Grapefruit and Pomegranate trees are still in progress of growing), Figs, Black berries, Olives and a handful of other berries in the process of growing

-We make Jams from most of the fruit, which is served with breakfasts.
-Some of the Veggies we pickle to produce things like Gherkins, Chutneys, preserves which we serve with our 'Brejo Mezze'.
+We make Jams from most of the fruit.
+Some of the Veggies we pickle to produce things like Gherkins, Chutneys, preserves

 We also use different websites where we have more positive feedback.